Referral Order and the contract

 How it works

 A Youth Justice Officer from Dorset Combined Youth Offending Service (DCYOS) will be allocated to the young person.
 The YOS Officer will visit the young person, and their carers, soon after the court date, to complete an assessment.
 The aim of the assessment is to work out the reasons for the offence, and any issues that might need some work in order to reduce the risk of re-offending.
-The YOS Officer will also talk to other professionals who may know the young person, so that their assessment is as accurate as possible.
+The YOS Officer will also talk to other professionals who may know the young person, so their assessment is as accurate as possible.
 The YOS Officer will use the assessment to enable them to produce a written report for the initial panel meeting.

 The YOS runs a group of community volunteers, known as panel members.
 For each referral order, two panel members are allocated.
-Within 20 days of the court appearance, there must be an initial panel meeting, attended by the young person and their carer, the YOS Officer, and the two panel members.
+Within 20 days of the court appearance, there must be an initial panel meeting.
+This is attended by the young person and their carer, the YOS Officer, and the two panel members.
 The aim of the meeting is to establish what happened, the reasons for it, and to agree a 'contract' of what work the young person will do during the Referral Order.
 The duration of the order begins when the contract is agreed, for example a six month order will run for six months from the date of the initial panel meeting.

 Progress meetings take place at least every three months, so that the panel members can meet again with the young person, their carer and their YOS Officer, to review the progress on completing the contract.
 There is a final meeting at the end of the order to confirm that the young person has completed the contract successfully.